Avergrove/avergroves-learning-notes/docs/music/extension_of_the_key_signature_values_technique.md

 ## Minor key
 To convert from major key, simply -3 to key signature value.
+- Example: C major = 0, so C minor = 0 - 3 = -3

-If the number exceeds 12, then do a 12 - x to flip the value.
+If the number exceeds 6, then do a 12 - x to flip the value.

-ie C major = 0, so C minor = 0 - 3 = -3
+- Example: A# Major = 10 sharps, so Bb Major = 12 - 10 (sharps) = 2 (flats)

 I usually just straight up memorize the the black key ones since it requires an extra 12-x calculation.
 The white key ones can be quickly derived using the x-3 method.